nainarazz/nainacodes.com-old/content/why-contribute-to-open-source.md

 ---
-title: "How to create global state using React hooks in TypeScript"
+title: 'Why Contribute to Open Source'
-cover: ""
+cover: ''
-date: "2020-03-18"
+date: '2020-03-18'
-category: "non-code"
+category: 'non-code'
 tags:
   - open source
 ---

 I believe open source has been one the best thing that has happened in software.
 Just imagine if open source didn’t exist.
 We would not have Firefox, VLC player (_my favorite video player_), VSCode, Android, Linux (_which powers the majority of servers around the world_), and many other important software we use everyday.
 We would have to pay a huge sum of money for most software.
 That sucks.